 About the Department of Law

-The goal of our undergraduate legal studies program is to help develop cadets’ critical thinking abilities to prepare them to be leaders of character.
-By its nature, the study of law draws on historical and cultural perspectives, requires awareness and resolution of moral and ethical issues, demonstrates the need for and value of clear and concise communication, and leads to increased understanding of how individuals, organizations, and societies pursue goals.
-The Department of Law’s Law and Legal Studies program is designed to educate cadets to be leaders in a changing and often ambiguous world.
+The Department of Law provides the opportunity to major in Law and Legal Studies.
+Law and its effects on society have long been recognized as valuable subjects of study, and writers from Aristotle to Oliver Wendell Holmes have addressed the nature of law and its impact upon the world.
+The goal of our undergraduate legal studies program is to help develop Cadets’ critical thinking abilities to prepare them to be leaders of character.
+By its nature, the study of law draws on historical and cultural perspectives, requires awareness and resolution of moral and ethical issues, demonstrates the need for clear and concise communication, and leads to increased understanding of how individuals, organizations, and societies pursue goals.
+The Department of Law’s Law and Legal Studies program is designed to educate Cadets to be leaders in a changing and often ambiguous world.